 “I see a lot of families.
 In some cases, I treat three generations,” says Dr. Kelso.

-Pay close attention to common allergy symptoms that may masquerade as the common cold.
+Pay close attention to allergy symptoms in children as they may masquerade as the common cold.
 A runny nose may indicate an allergy to dust mites or grass.
 Allergy symptoms for hay fever, or allergic rhinitis, include:

 - Itchy nose and/or throat